mpailab/pylext/README.md

 - Convert syntax tree of initial macro definition to python syntax.

-  Here right-hand part of rule contains 3 elements but only one is nonconstant, so macro expansion function variavle `macro_guard_0` has one argument.
+  Here right-hand part of rule contains 3 elements but only one is nonconstant, so macro expansion function variable `macro_guard_0` has one argument.

   Quasiquote `` stmt`if not (${test}): return False\n` `` doesn't contain `{...}` fragments,
   only one `${...}` fragment.
 Hence, quasiquote content is split into parts `s0 = """if not ("""` and